Housesitting ain’t easy sometimes

 Later that night the homeowner called the house after I had sent her an email describing the excitement.
 During the phone call towards the end when the connection was going fuzzy, she said something curious to me about sorting out the cost and deducting it from what we owed her.
 I didn’t get to question this as the phone died.
 So the next morning I sent her an email asking what she meant and for clarification.

-These are the rules we live by as Housesitters:
+These are the rules we live by as International Housesitters:

 - Choose a reputable platform you can find our favourites listed here in Housesitting for Newbies

 - Since this particular sit came through a reputable platform the platform did send us a notice asking us to clarify the situation.
 We understood that if the platform had any doubts about our credibility we could be removed from the platform and unable to apply for sits in future.
-Since we had documented everything we could prove our story and meet the platforms requirements.
+Since we had documented everything we could prove our story and meet the requirements of the platform.

 Other resources include: